InsightSoftwareConsortium/ITKPythonPackage/docs/Quick_start_guide.rst

 .. literalinclude:: code/ReadMedianWrite.py

-There are two ways to instantiate filters with ITKPython:
+In `itk`, filters are optimized at compile time for each image pixel type and image dimension.
+There are two ways to instantiate these filters with the `itk` Python wrapping:

-- *Implicit (recommended)*: ITK type information is automatically detected from the data.
+- *Implicit (recommended)*: Type information is automatically detected from the data.
 Typed filter objects and images are implicitly created.

 .. literalinclude:: code/ImplicitInstantiation.py
    :lines: 8-